labthings/labthings-fastapi/docs/source/tutorial/writing_a_thing.rst

     import labthings_fastapi as lt

     class Light(lt.Thing):
+        """A computer-controlled light, our first example Thing."""

         brightness: int = lt.property(default=100)
+        """The brightness of the light, in % of maximum."""

         is_on: bool = lt.property(default=False, readonly=true)
+        """Whether the light is currently on."""

         @lt.action
         def toggle(self):
-            self.is_on = not self.is_on
+            """Swap the light between on and off.""" self.is_on = not self.is_on